c3g/GenPipes_Docs/docs/source/deploy/access_gp_pre_installed.rst

 .. note::

-   GenPipes have been tested with Python 2.7
+      GenPipes 4.0 release has been verified for Python 3.9.1 version.
+It no longer supports Python 2.7 version.

 Next, you need to load the `software modules <https://docs.python.org/3/tutorial/modules.html>`_ in your shell environment that are required to run GenPipes.
 For a full list of modules available on Compute Canada servers see the `module page <https://www.computationalgenomics.ca/cvmfs-modules/>`_